- For Intended Parents

 The decision to use donor eggs and/or a surrogate is a personal one, and this time allows our Program Director to explain to you how the program, surrogacy, and egg donor selection process works, the legal aspects involved, and answer any questions you might have.
 We can also get non-identifiable information from you, such as your life, family, upbringing, and perspective on parenting, to share with the egg donor or surrogate.
 This consultation also helps to clarify costs.
 We are happy to accommodate you for your consultation either via phone or in-person, depending upon your geographical location and time constraints.

 This is a great question, and one we hear all of the time!
-The matching process itself takes up to six months, but Hatch will try to speed this process up as much as possible.
+The matching process itself takes on average 10 months, but Hatch will try to speed this process up as much as possible.
 Because of the limited nature of surrogates and high demand in certain geographical areas, your matching process may be quicker or shorter depending on your desired criteria.
 Understand that the matching process requires time and thoughtful consideration, and the best way to speed up the matching process is by trusting your coordinators.
 We don't rush matches and want to get it right the first time.
 We measure our success by time to pregnancy, not time to match.

 Surrogates are giving the most valuable gift of all--your child--and monetary compensation is the most basic way to thank these women for their contributions.
 The surrogate’s compensation is just one aspect of the overall cost for a surrogacy.
 The average cost of surrogacy can range from $90,000 to over $200,000, depending on geography, your surrogate’s personal experience, IVF costs, egg donor needs, and other variable factors that come up throughout this journey.

 Certainly.
 We pride ourselves on working with only the finest reproductive-specialty physicians, all of whom have earned our trust through several procedures.
 Please get in touch with us through the form below and we'll provide you with a listing of our current preferred physicians.
 There are several to choose from California and throughout the U.S.